dreadwrr/Recentchanges/README.md

 ./recentchanges query <br>
 </p><br>

+if encountering key issues or something else try recentchanges reset.
+Which can be added to path from setup button <br><br>

 if python is installed. <br><br>
 If you dont have python installed there is a Windows setup version available <br>
 # Installation